 It is a Northern Italian creation, but many, many other cultures have something similar: The Spaniards have their lomo, the Armenians have pastirma, the Greeks call it apokti and the Swiss bindenfleisch.
 In some cases the meat is beef, others pork, and in a few instances large wild game is used.

 It is always a solid muscle, usually the eye round, which is a sort of false tenderloin that hides within the back legs of four-footed creatures.
 But a length of loin or backstrap works just as well.

-I chose to go with bison eye round.
+For these photos, I chose to go with bison eye round.
 No, I did not go out and shoot a buffalo and not tell you about it.
-I actually ordered it from Whole Foods for this project.
-I haven’t shot an elk since 2006 and venison is just too small to do this, and although I could have used some backstrap, I did not want to part with it for charcuterie.
+I actually ordered it from Whole Foods.
+Beef eye round works well, and although I could have used some venison backstrap, I did not want to part with it for charcuterie.
 I don’t kill many deer a year, so backstrap is precious.

 To make a curing chamber, you will need an old fridge (look on Craigslist or something), a temperature regulator, a small humidifer, and a little fan to keep the air moving.
 You’ll also need “s” hooks to hang the bresaola up.
 (Links to what I use for my own curing chamber are below.)

 I cured my bresaola for three months.
 At the end of that time, the outside was covered in white mold, with a little green here and there.
 It had a funky-yet-sweet aroma and tasted superb.
 The long hang time is the difference.
 You can make a decent bresaola in as little as a month, but the longer you can take it, the mellower the salt and spices will become, and the funkier it will get; and I mean that in a good way.